RLGoolsby/plan-it/README.md

     * There will be a local nursery locater using information being drawn form 2 types of APIs.

-### This app is being built using: HTML, CSS, SASS, JQuery, and Angular.js.
+### This app is being built using: HTML, CSS, SASS, JavaScript, bootstrap and Angular.js.